Smarter Balanced Assessment Consortium

 Starting in the 2014-15 school year,

-- 11th graders will take the high school level of the new Smarter Balanced tests.
+- 11th graders will take the high school level of the new Smarter Balanced tests, but meeting standard on the tests is not a

 - Students will not take the new Smarter Balanced tests in grades K-2, 9, 10 or 12.